oasisprotocol/docs/docs/general/manage-tokens/holding-rose-tokens/bitpie-wallet.md

 ![](../../images/wallet/bitpie/playstore.png)

-If you have an Android device, [visit the Google Play Store](https://play.google.com/store/apps/details?id=com.bitpie), and clicke "Install" to download the Bitpie app.
+If you have an Android device, [visit the Google Play Store](https://play.google.com/store/apps/details?id=com.bitpie), and click "Install" to download the Bitpie app.

 ![](../../images/wallet/bitpie/google_play.png)